parkermac/LiveOcean/x_tef/README_flux.txt

 ------------------------------------------------------------------

-* flux_netsalt_vs_qr.py is also like flux_salt_budget.py above, but it seeks to shed light on what controls the variability of mean salinity in a chosen basin.
-It plots monthly averages of mean salinity in the basin over THREE YEARS, accompanied by scatterplots of this net salt versus (lagged) net riverflow and Sin.
-The tree years is interesting becasue there is a large trend in average salinity over that time.
+* flux_3year_salt.py is also like flux_salt_budget.py above, but it seeks to shed light on what controls the variability of mean salinity in a chosen basin.
+It plots MONTHLY averages of mean salinity in the basin over THREE YEARS, along with other info like the TEF terms and a salt budget.

 ------------------------------------------------------------------
 ------------------------------------------------------------------